Aboriginal title statutes in the Thirteen Colonies: Plymouth

 In 1652, the colony legislated an exception to this prohibition, for those who had failed to satisfy the conditions of their land grants resulting in the lands being re-granted to other non-Indians.
 The exception was only to last for 14 months from the end of the Court session, but was extended until June 1656.
 The colony later retroactively validated some purchases made in violation of this prohibition.
 In 1660, the prohibition was interpreted to apply to gifts of land.
 In 1663, the prohibition was extended to mere use.
 In 1668, the prohibition was extended to "mount hope or Cawsumsett necke or any other neckes or tracts of land as there is a body of Indians upon"; as amended, the lands would be forfeited to the colony if the purchaser could not afford the fine.

-In 1674, the colony established a one-year statute of limitations "concerning Indian claimes that are or shalbe made to any lands within this Government; which are now orderly possessed by the English those which doe lay claime to them shall orderly comence and prosecute theire claime as farr as hee or they are able; wihtine one yeare after they be of age; and noe longer and that care be taken that the Indians have notice of it."
+In 1674, the colony established a one-year statute of limitations "concerning Indian claims that are or shalbe made to any lands within this Government; which are now orderly possessed by the English those which doe lay claime to them shall orderly comence and prosecute theire claime as farr as hee or they are able; wihtine one yeare after they be of age; and noe longer and that care be taken that the Indians have notice of it."